-The Simona Maaskant library is a member of the NEOS consortium of 19 Alberta university, college, government and hospital libraries.
-NEOS provides a common catalogue, document delivery services and access to over 8 million print items and specialized electronic databases.
+The Simona Maaskant library is a member of the NEOS consortium of 18 Alberta university, college, government and hospital libraries.
+NEOS provides a common catalogue, document delivery services and access to over 10 million print items.

 Conveniently located on the edge of a residential district, the campus has bus service to downtown or the University of Alberta, and is within a short distance of several churches, community recreational facilities and a shopping mall.